Updated May 31, 2023

 - sort -u: It helps to remove the duplicates in the file and return the output in a sorted way.

-Sort command in Unix is written with options that are explained above and the file for which we would need to operate the sort option.
+In Unix, you write the sort command with the options explained above, along with the file on which you want to apply the sort operation.
 The basic syntax of the sort command is given below:

 sort [options] [files]